…Apply to headquarters for BVAS’ release, says REC

 By Abasi Ita, Calabar

-The Cross River State Governorship Election Tribunal had granted the PDP and its Governorship Candidate Senator Sandy Onor relief to inspect relevant and sensitive materials used in the said election.
+The Cross River State Governorship Election Tribunal had granted the PDP and its Governorship Candidate Senator Sandy Onor relief to inspect relevant sensitive materials used in the said elections.

-The relief constituted one of the prayers sought for by the plaintiff in the Petition No:EPT/CR/GOV/03M/2023 dated April 4,2023 duly filed by Sen. Sandy Onor, the PDP governorship candidate, before the four man Tribunal led by Justice M.L.Omar.
+The relief constituted one of the prayers sought for by the plaintiff in the Petition No:EPT/CR/GOV/03M/2023 dated April 4, 2023, duly filed by Sen. Sandy Onor, the PDP governorship candidate, before the four-man Tribunal is led by Hon Justice J.O.
+Okeaya Inneh with Hon Justice M.L.Omar and Hon Justice O. O.Olatawura as members

-Agbor said, when they first interfaced with the INEC team after the order was duly served, the REC had promised to give them six days to inspect the materials, “but surprisingly, the commission has deliberately refused us access to the BVAS, used and unused ballot papers, result sheets, ballot paper stumps and other essential materials”.
+Agbor said when they first interfaced with the INEC team after the order was duly served, the REC had promised to give them six days to inspect the materials, “but surprisingly, the commission has deliberately refused us access to the BVAS, used and unused ballot papers, result sheets, ballot paper stamps and other essential materials”

 When contacted on phone, the INEC Resident Electoral Commissioner (REC) in Cross River State, Prof Gabriel Yomere, claimed he is not aware of any impediment hindering the PDP team from inspecting the materials.

-“PDP is free to access every materials at the elections except the BIVAS which they must apply to our headquarters in Abuja before we can allow them to check”.
+“PDP is free to access every material at the elections except the BVAS which they must apply to our headquarters in Abuja before we can allow them to check.”